albismart/firmware-upgrade/README.md

 ### Installing

-Simple upload the file to apache directory or anywhere accessible on your web server.
+Simply upload the file to web server directory or accessible on your web browser.